 All applications are submitted through our online application website.
 Applications are due December 2nd, 2021.
 You will be asked for the following materials.

 - Unofficial transcript(s) for each institution attended.
 Non-English transcripts must include an English translation.

-- Upload to Statement #1: Statement of Research (2-3 pages) - Please provide a statement outlining your immediate educational and long-range career objectives in relation to your chosen field.
+- Personal Statement/Research Statement (2-3 pages).
+Please provide a statement outlining your immediate educational and long-range career objectives in relation to your chosen field.
 If there is a particular faculty member with whom you wish to study, please give that person's name and explain why you want to study with that person.
 You may also wish to include other information, such as any undergraduate research experience, internships, or other experience you may have had to document your preparation for advanced study in your chosen field.

 - Diversity Statement (1 page).
 Enrolling and graduating a diverse student body is central to the University of Minnesota's mission.
 Please write a statement that identifies the distinctive qualities, characteristics, and life experiences you would contribute to your graduate program and to the education of fellow students at the University of Minnesota.
 You may wish to include examples that address your contribution to the diversity of the student body and illustrate your motivation to succeed by setting high standards for accomplishing intellectual and other goals, overcoming obstacles to achievement, and/or helping others to gain access to the resources necessary for success.